isaranchuk/igorsaranchuk.com/content/post/component-and-integration-testing.md

 draft = false
-tags = ["java", "spring boot", "docker", "docker-compose"] title = "Component and Integration Testing with Docker" summary = """Describes the approach for creating independent tests to check your service as a blackbox"""
+tags = ["java", "spring boot", "docker", "docker-compose"] title = "Component and Integration Testing with Docker" summary = """Describes the approach for creating independent tests to check your service as a whole"""
 +++

 ## Introduction